 Analyzing the Future Lenses

-At this point, there are eight lenses left on the roadmap, including some very interesting-looking lenses.
-One that’s sure to be popular is the 200-600mm lens (not S-line), which may be a relatively inexpensive option for photographers who need a long lens.
-At the same time, it’s nice to see that Nikon is continuing their line of compact prime lenses with the unannounced 24mm DX and 26mm FX lenses.
-Compact lenses pair very well with the lightweight Z cameras, and I’d love to see a comprehensive set of them some day.
+At the same time, it’s nice to see that Nikon is continuing their line of compact prime lenses with the unannounced 24mm DX lens.
+Compact lenses pair very well with the lightweight Z cameras, and I’d love to see a comprehensive set of them some day, including an ultra-wide around 18mm or 20mm.

 Meanwhile, the 35mm prime (presumably f/1.2) will be a highly sought-after combination with the 85mm f/1.2 S for wedding photographers and others who work in low-light conditions.
 The mystery 135mm lens is likely to fall under the same umbrella, too.